-Clients are expected to carefully check their VAT returns and input tax claims to ensure that valid tax invoices or fiscal tax invoices contain all the salient features to avoid unnecessary disallowances of input tax claims and incurring of penalties and interest chargeable in respect of claims for undue refunds.
-This will also enable them to make successful input tax claims and facilitate the efficiency in processing VAT refunds.
+Clients are expected to carefully check their VAT returns and input tax claims to ensure that valid fiscal tax invoices contain all the salient features to avoid unnecessary disallowances of input tax claims and incurring of penalties and interest chargeable in respect of claims for undue refunds.
+This will also enable them to make successful input tax claims and facilitate efficiency in processing VAT refunds.

 It is an offence for an unregistered operator to charge VAT in respect of any supplies made.
 Anyone involved in such unlawful activity will be prosecuted for such an offence.
 In the event that clients suspect that they are dealing with a suspicious supplier, they are free to contact the Police or their nearest ZIMRA offices for verification or to report such malpractices.